-The Occupational & Environmental Health Specialty Track focuses on environmental factors including biological, physical, and chemical factors that affect the health of individuals and communities.
+The Environmental Health Sciences Specialty Track focuses on environmental factors including biological, physical, and chemical factors that affect the health of individuals and communities.
 You will learn to recognize major environmental and occupational health threats such as organic solvents, heavy metals, pesticides, dusts, and physical hazards that can occur in all settings, with special emphasis on the workplace, where such exposures are often the heaviest.
 You learn to assess and mitigate these threats through direct intervention and, eventually, policy change.
 People focusing in this area take a special interest in social and environmental justice.

 You will complete a master’s thesis as your culminating experience.
 Recent projects include: upper airway health effects of dust produced when the World Trade Center collapsed; surveying for asbestos exposure at worksites; investigating deaths related to metal objects and oxygen canisters exploding in MRI scanner rooms; and examining policy implications of particular OSHA regulations.

 To make sure our students develop the skills necessary to be successful and productive in the field of public health, especially in the area of Environmental Health Sciences, we have developed a list of skills and content areas for the students in this Specialty Track: